-Given the snow I'd encountered priorly in the Lone Peak area, the crampons and ice axe were sure to come along this time.
-Then two quart-bottles of Gatorade and two liters of water.
+Given the snow I'd encountered priorly in the area during Lone Peak Attempt #1, the crampons and ice axe were sure to come along this time.
+Then two 2-quart bottles of Gatorade and two liters of water.
 I'd leave a third Gatorade in my car for rehydration upon returning from the mountain.
 Iodine pills for purifying stream water, since my unreplaced Sawyer filter froze in the Medicine Bows a few weeks earlier.
 Two energy fruit snacks of one brand, and two of another.
 A chili and macaroni MRE.
 A few Clif Bars, of course.
 My vest.
 A fleece jacket.
 A balaclava, a beanie.
 The wool mittens.
 The non-wool gloves.
 Another pair of very thin gloves for if it got cold enough.
 A top and bottom of thick thermals--I'd wear the thin thermals to begin with.
 Two pairs of socks.
 Compass, altimeter, knife, bear spray, multi-tool.
 550 cord.
 Stove.
 A full propane and another I'd used quite a bit.
 Lighter.
 Eating utensils.
 The first-aid kit with backup batteries for headlamp.
 Headlamp.
 A nasty freeze-dried breakfast I hopefully wouldn't eat.
 And some green tea.
 The sleeping bag and pad wouldn't leave the car since I'd only sleep in there prior to beginning the hike up.
 The tent would stay at home.

 I let a buddy know of the journey to come.
 If he didn't hear from me by Monday, etc.--he had a relative's phone number to contact.